Wondering which plugins to install on your WordPress blog? But not sure which of the thousands of plugins you need?

 Wrapping it up

 We’ve talked through a bunch of useful plugins and tools.
-Now it’s time to make sure you’ve got the essentials installed.
+Now it’s time to make sure you’ve got those essential WordPress plugins installed.